bassixt/Branch_prediction_whats_left/README.md

 Program Counter, target address and actual decision on branches have been extracted.
 After this first part of configuration, two models have been considered and implemented
 using C language.
-The fist one is a modification of the simple bimodal predictor while the second is a version
+The first one is a modification of the simple bimodal predictor while the second is a version
 of a state of art implementation of TAGE predictor.
 Using these two models of BP, instructions extracted from QEMU, have been used to retrieve statistics on performances.